optimizely/nuclear-js/docs/src/docs/02-creating-actions.md

 While synchronous actions are great, often you'll need to perform an asynchronous operation before dispatching an action.
 Nuclear fully supports creating actions asynchronously, as we're doing in `fetchProducts`.
-This is a common pattern you'll use as your application grows, and Nuclear has no opinion on how you perform your operations: callbacks, Promises, Generators, ES7 async functions — they'll all work just fine!
+This is a common pattern you'll use as your application grows, and NuclearJS has no opinion on how you perform your operations: callbacks, Promises, Generators, ES7 async functions — they'll all work just fine!

 If you'd like to jump ahead, you can read more about [async actions](./04-async-actions-and-optimistic-updates.html).